 Prototype ecokit home being built in Jindabyne, NSW in June 2018

 When sealing a home for energy efficiency purposes, the first focus should be on the building’s envelope.
 This is the layer that separates a home’s conditioned living space from the outside.
 In simple terms it is the home’s heat-flow control layer, like an oversized fluffy sweater.

-Just like you put on a hat on in winter because the heat escapes through the top of you, the same kind of theory applies to your house.
-The better you utilized good air barrier, the better it works in conjunction with good R-value based on your climate zone, and increases the efficiency of your home.
+Just like you put a hat on in the winter because the heat escapes through the top of your head, the same kind of theory applies to your house.
+The better you utilise good air barrier, the better it works in conjunction with good R-value based on your climate zone, and this increases the efficiency of your home.

 Several practices should be taken into account when building an energy efficient home or increasing the efficiency of an existing home.
-Attention should be given to purchasing the best insulated double or triple glazed windows and perhaps one of the most important components, adding the right amount of insulation, particularly in the attic space or roof cavity where heat often escapes.
+Attention should be given to: